-Signature Date

-Print Name
+Release to Relationship

 Cancel release Date

 Release to Relationship

 Cancel release Date

-Release to Relationship
+Print Name

+Signature Date

-When a student is taking courses at Penn State and the School of Nursing student information will be shared between departments.
+When a student is taking courses at Harrisburg Area Community College and the School of Nursing student information will be shared between departments.

 Family Education Rights and Privacy Act is a federal law designed to protect the privacy of a student's educational records.
 Educational records are all records that contain information directly related to a student and are maintained by an educational agency or institution or by a party acting for the agency or institution.
 All FERPA rights transfer from the parent to the student when a student attends a postsecondary institution-regardless of parental information that may have been required when applying for financial aid.
 Therefore, Student Financial Services Office employees are unable to discuss matters with members of the student's family or other persons without the express written consent from the student.
 Should you wish your financial information to be shared with another person, please complete the attached FERPA release form.